docutils/docutils/docutils/README.txt

 * docutils: The project source directory, installed as a Python package.

-* extras: Directory for third-party modules that Docutils depends on.
+* extras: Directory for third-party modules that Docutils depends on (roman.py, optparse.py, textwrap.py).
 These are only installed if they're not already present.

 * docs: The project documentation directory.
 Read ``docs/index.txt`` for an overview.